yadrit/mobiquity_test/README.md

 I’ve chosen JS + Protractor because it uses Selenium Webdriver API, it is easier and faster to setup and I can concentrate on tests rather than on solving problems with environment.
 Moreover the install documentation will be shorter

+Right now there is a problem with test #7, caused by bug in Chromium (hard to close browser alert, need to use hacks) - working on solving it right now.
+The rest of tests work good.

 # Please read the description below in order to set-up invironment: